mbaumer/us_hep_funding/docs/_states/OR.md

 University of Oregon       114,000     2014  2016     Chang, Spencer            New Physics in Higgs and Dark Matter Phenomenology
 University of Oregon     1,192,000     2014  2018     Kribs, Graham             Theoretical Investigations in Particle Physics
 University of Oregon       750,000     2014  Ongoing  Majewski, Stephanie       Search for New Physics with Top Quarks and Upgrade to the ATLAS Liquid Argon Calorimeter
-UNIVERSITY OF OREGON        60,000     2013  2014     Chang                     New Physics in Higgs and Dark Matter Phenomenology
+University of Oregon        60,000     2013  2014     Chang                     New Physics in Higgs and Dark Matter Phenomenology
-UNIVERSITY OF OREGON             0     2012  2013     Brau                      University-Based Detector Research & Development for the International Linear Collider
+University of Oregon             0     2012  2013     Brau                      University-Based Detector Research & Development for the International Linear Collider
-UNIVERSITY OF OREGON             0     2012  2014     Brau                      Sid Detector R&D
+University of Oregon             0     2012  2014     Brau                      Sid Detector R&D
-UNIVERSITY OF OREGON     1,976,000     2012  2014     Brau                      Task A:  Theory of Elementary Particles; Task B Experimental High Energy Physics
+University of Oregon     1,976,000     2012  2014     Brau                      Task A:  Theory of Elementary Particles; Task B Experimental High Energy Physics
 ```
 ## SC Contracts
 ```